-to the plan area and additional access should be provided from development to the waterways.
+Throughout the planning process, the community expressed the importance of the South Platte River and Lakewood Gulch as an important gateway to the plan area, and additional access should be provided from development to the waterways.
 The community expressed the desire to maximize the waterways as amenities for the new neighborhood and to create opportunities for an engaged, interactive water-edge experience.
-This multidisciplinary approach to the river and gulch edges in the plan includes recommendations in multiple sections.
+This multidisciplinary approach for the river and gulch edges in the plan includes recommendations and strategies within each section of the Master Plan Framework chapter.

-The South Platte River is a valued amenity to the Stadium District Master Plan area and is an important link within the public space network and future development defined in the plan.
+The South Platte River is a valued amenity to the Stadium District Master Plan and is an important link within the public space network and to future development guided by the plan.